 These can be hand-written and placed in the box provided for this purpose at the reception desk in the Reading Room.

-Standard requirements of an accredited College of Veterinary Medicine
+7. Requirements of an Accredited College of Veterinary Medicine

 An accredited college of veterinary medicine must be a part of an institution of higher learning accredited by an organization recognized for that purpose by its country's government.
 A college may be accredited only when it is a major academic administrative division of the parent institution and is afforded the same recognition, status, and autonomy as other professional colleges in that institution.

-The chief executive officer or dean must be a veterinarian, and the officer(s) responsible for the professional, ethical, and academic affairs of the veterinary medical teaching hospital must also be a veterinarian.
+The chief executive officer or dean must be a veterinarian, and the officer(s) responsible for the professional, ethical, and academic affairs of the veterinary medical teaching hospital must also be (a) veterinarian(s).

 There must be sufficient administrative staff to adequately manage the affairs of the college as appropriate to the enrollment and operation.